zuozhenggh/learning-library/data-management-library/database/rac/dbworld/services/services.md

     41 borrowed, 0 pending, 0ms getConnection wait, TotalBorrowed 75376, avg response time from db 38ms
     37 borrowed, 0 pending, 0ms getConnection wait, TotalBorrowed 75376, avg response time from db 40ms
     ````

-Let's consume CPU on one node with a database-external program.
+Consume CPU on one node with a database-external program.
 Download the CPU_HOG utility to the opposite Node from where you are running the acdemo application.
-For example acdemo runs on Node-1, then download CPU_HOG to Node-2.
+If, for example acdemo runs on Node-1, then download CPU_HOG to Node-2.

     ````
     <copy>